jdevfullstack-tutorials/learn-to-code/README.md

 shops just to accomplish things.
 So, I was exposed to several versions of the Windows OS.

+Yet, during this time, I still had not learn anything about computer programming.

 ## My Course Was Not Even Related To Computer
 My college course was not IT-related or even Com Scie!
 But, during those times, there were several others who were really interested